norberello/test/chapter1.md

 skills: 1
 ```

 Have a look at the plot that showed up in the viewer to the right.
-Which type of movie has the worst rating assigned to it?
+Which type of regression is represented?

 `@possible_answers`
-- Adventure
+- Linear regression
-- Action
+- Logistic regression
-- Animation
+- Exponential regression
-- Comedy
+- Power regresssion

 `@hint`
 Have a look at the plot.
 Which color does the point with the lowest rating have?